The best cooperative board games

 Lots of depth

 Our best board games list called this the “gorilla in the room,” and it’s a beast that’s only gotten larger in the months since it first came out.
-In fact, it’s probably now doubled into a 1,000 lb. monster as its popularity grows.
-Considering the amount you get inside the box, that’s oddly appropriate.
+In fact, it’s probably now morphed into a 1,000 lb. monster as its popularity grows.
+Considering what you get inside the box, that’s oddly appropriate.
 A mega-huge dungeon crawler with non-linear fantasy campaigns, Gloomhaven offers a persistent, legacy-style element that changes the game world as you play.
 It has cool miniatures, too.
 And dungeon tile boards.
 And cardboard standees.

 Okay, it has everything that’s popular in board games right now crammed into that one giant box.
 However, it’s also driven by a neat combat system that doesn’t rely on just throwing down lots of dice.
 In fact, we’d argue that it’s the ultimate game for a consistent board game group to play together.
 Don’t sleep on this one.